-Gout attacks quickly, usually at night and most often on your big toe.
+Gout attacks quickly, usually at night and most often in your big toe.
 The pain heightens about eight to 12 hours after onset.
-It can be extremely painful, and the first 24 hours are usually the worst.
+Gout symptoms can be extremely painful, and the first 24 hours are usually the worst.
 A gout attack typically lasts three to 10 days.
-However, the answer to
+However, the answer

 Tag: joint inflammation

-When you picture someone with gout, you may think of an older, overweight man who likes his steak and beer.
-And that wouldn’t be an inaccurate image.
-Being male and eating a diet rich in red meat, seafood, and alcohol are some common risk factors for gout.
+When you picture someone with gout, you may think of an older, overweight man who likes his burgers and Budwieser—and that wouldn’t be inaccurate.
+Being male and eating a diet that’s high in red meat, seafood, and alcohol—particularly beer—are common risk factors for gout.

 But gout also can be a painful,

 Rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disease involving joints and other organs in the body.
 It affects about 1.5 million Americans and 1 percent of the population worldwide, causing chronic pain, joint deformity, and significant disability.

 The disease process of RA is complex and not fully